apache/kibble-1/docs/source/setup.rst

   existing databases, but not for new setups).
 Does not have to be on the same machine, but it may help speed up processing.
 - A web server of your choice (Apache HTTP Server, NGINX, lighttp etc)
-- Python 3.4 or newer with the following libraries installed:
+- Python 3.4 or newer with installed libraries from `setup/requirements.txt`
-- - elasticsearch
-- - certifi
-- - pyyaml
-- - bcrypt
 - Gunicorn for Python 3.x (often called gunicorn3) or mod_wsgi

 ###########################################